VIPPotato/adofai-access/README.md

 - `Enter` / `Space`: toggle
 - `Escape`: close

-### Accessible level select menu (`F6`)
+### Accessible menu (`F6`)
-Due to the game's main menu being itself rhythm based and very hard to make accessible, the mod adds a custom main menu that allows access to everything that would normally be accessed from the game's rhythm based menu
+Due to some of the game's menus like the main menu and the custom levels menu being themselves rhythm based and very hard to make accessible, the mod adds a custom linear menu accessible with F6 that allows access to everything that would normally be accessed in those rhythm based menus

 Controls:
 - `Up` / `Down`: move